Cameroon: Early history

 Bamum script is a writing system developed by King Njoya in the late 19th century.

 Evidence from archaeological excavations at Shum Laka in the Northwest Region shows human occupation in Cameroon dating back 30,000 years.
 The longest continuous inhabitants are groups such as the Baka (Pygmies).
 From there, Bantu migrations into eastern, southern and central Africa are believed to have occurred about 2,000 years ago.
 The Sao culture arose around Lake Chad, c.
 500 CE, and gave way to the Kanem and its successor state, the Bornu Empire.
 Kingdoms, fondoms, and chiefdoms arose in the west.

 Portuguese sailors reached the coast in 1472.
 They noted an abundance of the ghost shrimp Lepidophthalmus turneranus in the Wouri River and named it Rio dos Camarões (Shrimp River), which became Cameroon in English.
 Over the following few centuries, European interests regularised trade with the coastal peoples, and Christian missionaries pushed inland.

 In 1896, Sultan Ibrahim Njoya created the Bamum script, or Shu Mom, for the Bamum language.
 It is taught in Cameroon by the Bamum Scripts and Archives Project.

+European colonisation

-German rule
+German Empire

 Germany began to establish roots in Cameroon in 1868 when the Woermann Company of Hamburg built a warehouse.
 It was built on the estuary of the Wouri River.
 Later, Gustav Nachtigal made a treaty with one of the local kings to annex the region for the German emperor.
 The German Empire claimed the territory as the colony of Kamerun in 1884 and began a steady push inland; the natives resisted in the Bafut Wars and Adamawa Wars.
 Under the aegis of Germany, commercial companies were local administrations.
 These concessions used forced labour to run profitable banana, rubber, palm oil, and cocoa plantations.
 Even infrastructure projects relied on a regimen of forced labour.
 This economic policy was much criticised by the other colonial powers.